IIIF/cookbook-recipes/recipe/0326-annotating-image-layer/index.md

 > Typically, an Annotation has a single Body, which is a comment or other descriptive resource, and a single Target that the Body is somehow "about".

 Other recipes like [Simple Annotation — Tagging](https://iiif.io/api/cookbook/recipe/0021-tagging/) or [Simplest Annotation](https://iiif.io/api/cookbook/recipe/0266-full-Canvas-annotation/) add the Annotation to the `annotations` list of the Canvas targetting the `id` of the Canvas itself.
-In this example, we will write the Annotation as part of the [contentresources](https://iiif.io/api/presentation/3.0/#57-content-resources) associated with the Canvas adding an Annotation Page with an Annotation inside the `annotations` list of the content resources.
+In this example, we will write the Annotation as part of the [content resources](https://iiif.io/api/presentation/3.0/#57-content-resources) associated with the Canvas adding an Annotation Page with an Annotation inside the `annotations` list of the content resources.
 This is the preferred solution rather than adding the Annotation in the `annotations` field of the Canvas.